WWE Spoilers: Hall Of Famer Scheduled For Return Tonight On ‘Monday Night Raw’

 That is when the “Nature Boy” turned his back on her and sided with Sasha Banks who had just recently won the Raw Women’s Championship from Charlotte.
 Ric showed up to congratulate Banks on her title win and that was at the end of November which is the last time Flair showed up for WWE in any sense.

-Now, Charlotte is preparing to face off against current Raw Women’s Champion Bayley this Sunday at Fastlane in hope of winning back her belt.
+Now, Charlotte is preparing to face off against current Raw Women’s Champion Bayley this Sunday at Fastlane in the hope of winning back her belt.
 It will be interesting to see if her father is going to side with Bayley, the current champion, or be on the side of his daughter.

 Things have been extremely tense the past couple of shows with Bayley just capturing the title less than three weeks ago.
 Since then, there have been those calling for her to relinquish the belt since Sasha Banks helped her win it by interfering in the match.